mahaloz/ctf-wiki-en/docs/misc/picture/png.md

 CRC（Cyclic Redundancy Check）value is calculated based on the Chunk Type Code and Chunk Data.

-For more details see [PNG Chunks](http://www.libpng.org/pub/png/spec/1.2/PNG-Chunks.html)
+For more details, see [PNG Chunks](http://www.libpng.org/pub/png/spec/1.2/PNG-Chunks.html)

 ### IHDR